fibo/dflow/README.md

   * `@foo`: accessor to *graph.data.foo*.
   * `&bar`: returns *bar* function.
   * `.quz`, `.quz()`: returns a dot-operator-like function.
-  * any taskName found in global context, walking throw dot operator, is available as a task.
-For example
+  * any task found in global context, for example
     - `isFunction`
     - `Math.cos`
     - `process.version`: will resolve to a function that returns it